Elladan81/McGyverLabyrinth01/README.txt

 My first file will contain the structure of the game.
 The second will contain the object classes that make up my game.
-The third will contain the images of the game.
+The third will contain constants of the game (window configuration, images, sounds,etc.).

                         ####